 - Toe curls — Hold your foot and ankle still while you flex your toes as far as possible.
 This activity works muscles in your ankle that are hard to focus on otherwise.

 These exercises are just an example of the routines you can utilize to strengthen your ankle after a sprain.
 For example, you can expand to towel curls, slides, ankle dorsiflexion, and much more as your sprain heals.
 Only expand to more challenging routines if and when your doctor says you are ready.

 Most of the time, these recovery activities will help to maintain or even increase your range of motion after a sprain.
 However, you may also need to see a professional if your case worsens.
 For example, you may experience prolonged pain in your sprain which makes normal activities more challenging to handle.
 Extra tears near your injury may cause prolonged discomfort.

 You may also suffer from bruises near the injury site or weakness that won't go away.
 These symptoms commonly occur for a week or two after a sprain but should improve with attention and exercise.
 However, if your ankle remains weak or your range of motion seems to worsen or fails to improve, you should contact an ankle care professional right away.

 Who Can Help With This Problem

 While you can usually implement these ankle exercises on your own, you may need professional help if you make a mistake or otherwise worsen your sprain.
 In some instances, you may need to get surgery to repair torn tissues and to keep your ankle strong and stable whenever you walk.

-So if you're worried about your range of motion after an ankle sprain and think you may need specialized care, please don't hesitate to contact us at East Village Foot & Ankle Surgeons to learn more.
+So if you're worried about your range of motion after an ankle sprain and think you may need specialized care, please don't hesitate to contact our foot and ankle clinic to learn more.
 Our experts will assess the extent of your ankle injury and will work hard to ensure you get the care you need.